annaannaA33/Speed-Typing-Test/README.md

 Installation
 To install and run the application locally, follow these steps:

-Clone the Repository:
+1. Clone the Repository:
 git clone https://github.com/annaannaA33/Speed-Typing-Test.git

-Navigate to the Project Directory:
+2. Navigate to the Project Directory: cd speed-typing-test

-cd speed-typing-test
-Open the index.html File:
+3. Open the index.html File:
 Simply open the index.html file in your preferred web browser.

-That's it!
-The application should now be up and running.

 Usage
 Start Typing: Begin typing the displayed text to start the timer and track your progress.